arssaif/mtailor_mlops/README.md

 ```
 If any prediction mismatches, double‐check that:

-The request is hitting /predict on the correct URL with the correct JWT.
+The request is hitting /predict on the correct URL with the correct api-key.

 ## 7. Cerebrium Configuration
 This project is deployed on Cerebrium, a MLOps platform for easy model deployment.